top of page

 Generic (Modified Generic) Engineered Drawings

-Generic engineered drawings, often called modified generic drawings, are pre-engineered plans that apply to a range of steel building sizes and configurations.
+Generic engineered drawings, often referred to as modified generic drawings, are pre-engineered plans that apply to a range of steel building sizes and configurations.

 These drawings are commonly used for: